Fanuc ALPHA servo alarm 8, 9, A

 Please do not confuse these alarms for the 8. / 9. / A. which are IPM based alarms and normally the amplifier is the cause.

-There are six potential causes of the 8/9/A alarms to appear on the amplifier.
+Six potential causes of 8/9/A alarms on amplifier.

 We can test amplifiers, motors and dependent on the system the axis cards also.
 We also supply servo drives, motors and system axis cards.